Reinforcement Learning with Dual-Observation for General Video Game Playing: Experimental Study

+These four groups of agents (cf. Table \ref{tab:notations}) were trained separately with DQN, PPO, and A2C, adapted from stable-baselines3~\cite{stable-baselines3}.
+All DQN agents were tested with the deterministic policy and the stochastic policy, denoted as ``DQN'' and ``$\text{DQN}_\text{s}$'', respectively.

+As a baseline, the agent of Ye \emph{et al.} \cite{ye2020rotation} is applied with all its three operations, \emph{rotation}, \emph{transformation} and, \emph{crop}, and trained with its default parameters, network structure, and pixel input~\cite{ye2020rotation}.
+Additionally, the performance of four planning agents given forward models of games, including Monte Carlo Tree Search (MCTS)~\cite{liebana2019general}, Open Loop Expectimax Tree Search (OLETS)~\cite{liebana2019general}, Rolling Horizon Evolution (RHEA)~\cite{perez2013rolling}, and Random Search (RS), are also reported.

-All agents were trained with same procedure on same machine with an Intel i7-7820X CPU and four NVIDIA GTX 1080Ti GPUs.
-The three baseline agents and the agent of Ye \emph{et al.}\cite{ye2020rotation} were trained with their default parameters and network structures.
-For each game, an agent is trained for $200,000$ timesteps on training levels alternatively.
-Thus, three mono-agents of same genre are trained and build a meta-agent.
-When testing, the meta-agent determines the game by screen size first, and then deploys the corresponding mono-agent.
-A penalization of $-5$ in score is operated if the agent loses \emph{TreasureKeeper}.
-The fine-tuned experimental setting and network configuration are summarized in Table \ref{tab:hyperpara}.
-Note that for the agents with the global observation only as input ($G_3$), the output layer of Conv-G has $512$ neurons and is fully connected with FC module because no Conv-L is involved.
-The other setting remains the same as for \emph{Arcane}.
+All learning agents were trained with the same procedure on the same machine with an Intel Xeon Gold 6240 CPU and four TITAN RTX GPUs.
+A learning agent is trained for 1,000,000 timesteps for each game on the two randomly alternated training levels.
+Three mono-agents are trained to build a meta-agent.
+When testing, the meta-agent first determines the game by its screen size and then deploys the corresponding mono-agent.
+All test experiments are repeated independently $20$ times.
+Experimental setting and network configuration are summarised in Table \ref{tab:hyperpara}.